-2. Description of the Related Art
+2. Description of the Related Art.

 A dilemma has arisen in the gas and gas transportation industry.
 Low-moisture gas, such as propane or natural gas, has replaced high-moisture manufactured gas, such as coal gas, as a source of domestic and industrial fuel.
 Traditionally and for many decades coal or other high-moisture gases were fed to customers by underground pipes.
 Typically these gas pipelines were constructed of individual lengths of pig or cast iron pipe.
 These individual lengths of pipe were commonly joined together by bell or lap joints that were sealed with a combination of a filler material and lead.
 Several different types of filler material were used including horsehair, yarn, jute and hemp.
 It was discovered that, as many municipalities converted from high-moisture manufactured gas to the relatively low-moisture propane or natural gas, the filler material in the pipe joints would dry out.
-As these filler materials dried out they would decompose and ioints
+As these filler materials dried out they would decompose and disintegrate, thereby causing gas leaks to appear at the pipe joints.

-The decay of joint filler due to the conversion to lowmoisture gas is not unique to the United States.
+moisture gas is not unique to the United States.
 The United Kingdom is experiencing similar decay of their gas pipe joint filler.
-As a preventative measure, and as an attempt to 40 slow down the decay of filler material, many gas companies in the United Kingdom, and a few in the United States, routinely "fog" their gas lines.
+As a preventative measure, and as an attempt to slow down the decay of filler material, many gas companies in the United Kingdom, and a few in the United States, routinely "fog" their gas lines.
 Fogging normally involves sending a glycol type product through the gas pipeline to enhance the moisture content of the filler.
-Another method of ${45}$ maintaining high moisture in the filler involves a process known in the gas industry as humidification.
-This process requires repeated application of pressurized steam to a gas pipe system.
+Another method of maintaining high moisture in the filler involves a process known in the gas industry as humidification.
+This process 50 requires repeated application of pressurized steam to a gas pipe system.

-Unfortunately, these preventative procedures are only 50 temporary and can be quite costly.
+Unfortunately, these preventative procedures are only temporary and can be quite costly.
 Today, to adequately prevent gas from escaping these types of pipelines, the pipe joints or other discontinuities must be sealed or replaced.
-Because many of these pipelines are underground and not readily accessible, excavating, removing and replacing an 55 entire length of pipeline having deteriorated pipe joints is drastic and quite costly.
+Because many of these pipelines are underground and not readily accessible, excavating, removing and replacing an entire length of pipeline having deteriorated pipe joints is drastic and quite costly.

-One method of sealing these pipe joints or discontinuities against gas leaks includes excavating an end of the pipe and having someone climb into the pipe to hand apply a coating compound.
-This method can be quite expensive and time consuming.
+One method of sealing these pipe joints or other discontinuities against gas leaks is to excavate each joint or discontinuity individually and apply an exterior seal or patch to the pipe at the point of the leak.
+This method, however, is time consuming, expensive and requires an extensive 65 amount of natural resources to fill and patch each excavation.
+Another method of sealing gas pipe joints or other discontinuities against gas leaks includes excavating an end of the pipe and having someone climb into the pipe to hand apply a coating compound.
+This method can also be quite expensive and time consuming.
 Also, this method can be dangerous and is unfeasible for small diameter pipe.
 Another technique includes inserting a permanent lining throughout the entire length of pipe.
-Again this is quite costly and may cause an 65 unacceptable reduction in the flow capacity of the pipe.
+Again this is quite costly and may cause an unacceptable reduction in the flow capacity of the pipe.
 Also, this method requires a large consumption of natural resources to fabricate a lining for an entire length of pipe, when typically only the joints are susceptible to leaking.